-Implementation Plan (timeline): The comprehensive exam was to be created in the 2016-2017 academic year with the actual testing of students beginning in either 2016-2017 or 2017-2018.
-The implementation of the test was pushed back by one assessment cycle to AY 2018-2019.
-See the Analysis/Action-Decision section below for more information.
+Implementation Plan (timeline): The comprehensive exam will be created in the 2016-2017 academic year with the actual testing of students beginning in 2017-2018.

-Key/Responsible Personnel: The Accounting faculty will be responsible for creating the exam with the instructors of ACCT 2000 and ACCT 4020 being responsible for actually administering the exam and gathering the results.
+Key/Responsible Personnel: The MGT 3580 faculty will be responsible for administering the exam, gathering and analyzing results and providing actions, recommendations and decisions.